 *I do understand that there are many reasons why some shelters or rescues are not poster children for perfect adoptions.
 The purpose of this blog is not to discuss why that is, only to give you guidelines as to how to determine the quality of the shelter/rescue and what you can do to better insure a good adoption, from any organization.

 **When it comes to evaluating the temperament of a given dog, the primary quality I want in any dog is a high social drive towards people.
 A strong social drive is your best insurance policy against aggression as the dog who loves people will better tolerate mistakes (such as tripping over him, stepping on a paw, a toddler falling on him, etc.) than a dog who doesn’t care to be around people.
 There are other things that I want to see in any candidate for adoption, and I discuss them in detail in my blog: Choosing Your New Best Friend.
 Also check out my webpage on temperament tests.

 ***Parvo is a particularly difficult virus to get rid of as it is ubiquitous and can last in an environment for several months.
-Cleaning the area with a bleach solution is the best and most effective means of killing parvo.
+Cleaning the area with a cleaner that kills parvo is key.
+A bleach solution is often the best and most effective means of killing parvo.